Liverpool Community College counselling and wellbeing service

 What happens after a referral is made?

-An assessment is completed, boundaries, safeguarding and confidentiality is covered with an agreed way of working based on choice for the young person.
+- Boundaries, safeguarding and confidentiality are covered with an agreed way of working based on choice for the young person.

-Counselling weekly or fortnightly sessions are offered.
-Mental health support may be put in place on a regular basis or occasional follow up by our mental health advisor, referral to other services internal and external of the college.
+- Counselling weekly or fortnightly sessions are offered.
+Mental health support may be put in place on a regular basis or occasionally follow up by our mental health advisor, referral to other services internal and external of the college.

 What skills do your staff have?